-Completion date of property questionnaire 25/09/2023 --- ------------
+Completion date of property questionnaire 07/09/2023 --- ------------

-1 Length of ownership

-How long have you owned the property?

-5 years 4 months

-2 Council tax

-Which Council Tax band is your property in?

-•

-3 Parking What are the arrangements for parking at you ir property?

-(Please tick all that apply) di property:

-Garage ✓

-Allocated parking space □

-Driveway ☑

-Shared parking

-On street

-Resident permit

-Metered parking □

-Other (please specify)

-4 Concernation area

-4 Conservation area Is your property in a designated Conservation n Area (that is an area of special architectural

-or historical interest, the character or appear •

-enhance)? ·

-No

-5 Listed buildings

-ed within one (that is a building recognised and

-approved as being of special architectural or historical interest)?

-• No

-6 Alterations/additions/extensions rried out any atrustural alterations, additions or

-a.(i) extensions (for example, provision of an extra arried out any structural alterations, additions or hedroom)?

-Yes a batting flower rectifi, tellet, or beardering.

-If you have answered yes, please describe b elow the changes which you have made:

-Kitchen extension.

-(ii) warrant, completion certificate and other

-consents for this work?
-Yes

-nents will be needed by the purchaser and you

-should give them to your solicitor as soon as

-Building warrant and Completion Certificate with Title Deedsb.
+1 How long have you owned the property?
+36 2 Council tax Which Council Tax band is your property in?
+3 Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage ☑ Allocated parking space ☐ Driveway ☑ Shared parking ☐ On street ☐ Resident permit ☐ Metered parking ☐ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:

 Have you had replacement windows, doors, patio doors or double glazing installed in your property?